nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/command-endpoint.md

 ### Request parameter types

-The operation parameters specified inside the&nbsp;`params` property of the request are all strings.
+The operation parameters specified inside the `params` property of the request are all strings.
 Operation parameters are typed, so on the server side the operation will know how to decode parameters in real Java classes.
 The supported parameter types are: string, long (integer number), double (floating point number), date, properties, document, documents, EL expression, EL template.

 Here are some rules on how to encode operation parameters: